Frequently Asked Questions

 Payment must be received by the due date to avoid late charges.
 Bills will be generated within the first 10 days of each month; the due date will be the last day of the month.
 Late fees of 1% per month will be assessed on past due balances (balance forward) before each monthly bill is generated.
-In August and January, an additional $100 late penalty will be assessed on past due semester charges (tuition, room and board, SGA fee).
 Financial aid and certified loans that have not yet disbursed will display as pending aid for the first three bills of each semester.
 In those months, late fees will only be charged on balances due after pending aid is applied.
 Pending aid will expire in late September and late February.
 At that point, late fees will be applied on all past due balances regardless of the expectation of outstanding aid or loans.

 How does pending aid affect the balance?

 Bills with pending aid (expected but not yet disbursed, such as loan funds or expected outside scholarships) show a balance with the pending aid taken into account.
 At the end of September and the end of February, pending aid is no longer taken into consideration when determining the balance due.
 All required documents should be submitted and promissory notes and entrance counseling completed by the end of the first month of each semester.
 Once pending aid is no longer considered, late fees may apply.

 Financial aid may not be disbursed until all verification is complete and all required documents have been received; loans may not be disbursed until promissory notes have been received and the loan has been certified.

 Note: work study will never appear as pending aid since students earn those funds and are paid directly.
 If a student is expecting a scholarship from an outside source that has not been credited by the September bill in the fall or the February bill in the spring, please call 413-538-2291 or email Student Financial Services, as paperwork may be missing from the file.